 For this Peking chicken recipe, most ingredients here should be easily found at your local grocery store.

 A quick note about dark soy sauce as not everyone may have this in their pantry.
 It is less salty than your average soy sauce with dark and syrupy in consistency.
 It gives meats that nice brown color in Asian cooking.
-You can omit it but you might lose some of that nice golden brown colour that it gives the peking chicken skin.
+You can omit it but you might lose some of that nice golden brown color that it gives the Peking chicken skin.

 GINGER SCALLION SAUCE (the only sauce you will ever need, seriously)

 You can find detailed instructions on how to make it and what to use this sauce on here: Ginger Scallion Sauce.

 Tip #1: When I use the leftover chicken for fried rice or noodles, there is usually a bit of ginger scallion sauce leftover as well.
 If you have extra sauce, toss it into the rice for some extra flavor.
 Fried rice is ALWAYS better with a bit of grated ginger.
 I told you this would be the only sauce you will ever need. 😛

 PUTTING IT TOGETHER

 The steps in this Peking chicken recipe are actually very similar to my ‘Sweet and Sticky Chinese BBQ Pork (aka Char Siu)‘ recipe, the only difference is one uses a grill\smoker and the other uses an oven.

 An easy way for me to remember is to break it down into 4 simple steps: